Creating a winning corporate culture: lessons from the greatest leaders

 The first one is Haiti’s Toussaint Louverture who managed to “reprogram” slave culture and lead the only successful slave revolt in human history.
 The second is the Bushido code of the samurai that enabled the warrior class to rule Japan for 700 years and shape Japanese culture.
 The third is Genghis Khan, a “total outsider” who succeeded in building the world’s largest empire.
 And the fourth is Shaka Senghor, a man convicted to 19 years in prison for murder, who led a powerful, ferocious prison gang, but eventually transformed his gang leadership into a force for good.

-The 7 lessons learnt from Toussaint Louverture
+The 7 lessons learned from Toussaint Louverture

 François-Dominique Toussaint Louverture (1743-1803) was a Haitian general who led the first and only successful slave insurrection.
 In Napoleonic times, he made Saint-Domingue a de facto autonomous colony of which he became governor.
 Horowitz’s effective storytelling of Louverture’s exploits leads him to examine “7 key tactics”: